levbszabo/market-latent-geometry/README.md

 This implementation supports the research described in:

-**"Market Manifolds: β-VAE Learning and Geometry on Time Series"**
+**"Market Manifolds: Geometry-Aware Latent Representations via β-VAE"**

-*Abstract*: Financial markets exhibit complex, non-linear dynamics that traditional Euclidean models often fail to capture.
-This paper introduces a novel framework for learning and analyzing the underlying geometry of financial market states using β-VAEs with Riemannian metric computation.
+*Abstract*: We introduce a geometry-aware framework for modeling financial market states using a β-Variational Autoencoder.
+Standard Euclidean representations often fail to capture the non-linear structure of market dynamics.
+By treating the decoder as a parameterization of a latent manifold, we compute local Riemannian metrics via Jacobians and use these to define geodesic distances.
+This reveals intrinsic curvature in the learned representation, confirmed both visually and quantitatively.
+Compared to Euclidean clustering, geodesic K-means improves Silhouette score from 0.07 to 0.50 and halves the Davies–Bouldin index, validating the manifold hypothesis.

 ## Future Research Directions